Alex Kirilloff Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.77 team ERA that ranks seventh across all MLB pitching staffs.
+- The Blue Jays' 3.85 team ERA ranks ninth among all league pitching staffs.

-- Blue Jays pitchers combine to allow the fifth-most home runs in baseball (86 total, 1.3 per game).
+- The Blue Jays allow the fourth-most home runs in baseball (89 total, 1.3 per game).

-- Richards will make his first start of the season for the Blue Jays.

-- The 30-year-old righty has pitched in relief 21 times this season.

 © 2023 Data Skrive.
 All rights reserved.